 Since the Moxon is a beam antenna consisting of a driver element and a single parasitic reflector element, both folded toward each other, it makes for a usefully compact array.
 It can be made of wire supported by spreaders, or from lightweight tube which is mostly self-supporting.
 In both cases, however, a single support only is needed, which is very handy when erecting the antenna for portable operations.

-Like other beam-type antennas, the Moxon can be configured either as a horizontal beam, or as a vertical beam, with the radiation polarized as the configuration.
-In both configurations, as with all 2-element driver-reflector beams, the gain is highest at the low end of the band and tapers off as the frequency is increased.
+In either configuration, as with all 2-element driver-reflector beams, the gain is highest at the low end of the band and tapers off as the frequency is increased.
 See the following sections for more information...

 The horizontal Moxon beam offers a broad forward azimuthal radiation lobe giving modest directivity of about 2dB, with a deep null toward the back end, giving a high front-to-back ratio: gains of up to 9.7dBi are possible.
 The azimuthal radiation pattern is only moderately sensitive to the height of the antenna above ground, whereas the shape of the elevation pattern depends very strongly on the height of the antenna above ground.
 The following animation shows both azimuth and elevation patterns for a horizontal 10-meter Moxon beam at heights between 4m and 10m above ground level (height measured at the antenna center):